openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

       triangles to disappear.
 We implemented basic behaviour of the game mechanics and went to sleep on Saturday morning.

-We met again on Saturday evening and we coded and tweaked and coded and tweaked â€¦ It was a
+We met again on Saturday evening and we coded and tweaked and coded and tweaked … It was a
       long way, but at some point (I guess it must have been something around Sunday 4AM) we realised we want to change the whole game logic completely.
-How about we had only two types of nations â€“ green controlled by the user and cyan ones by AI?
+How about we had only two types of nations – green controlled by the user and cyan ones by AI?
 What if player could decide to split the nation into two halves or join two nations into a bigger one?
 Bigger nation of course produces A-bombs faster, but is also easier to target.
 We replaced most of the code and I started to work on an AI, which suddenly became necessary.
 We worked until Sunday noon when we were finally satisfied with the result.
 In the meanwhile Split composed a great music track and we quickly hacked game menu, intro screen and other cosmetic stuff.
-Thatâ€™s how it looked in the end:
+That’s how it looked in the end:

 ![](http://stick.gk2.sk/blog/wp-content/uploads/2011/01/ggj11-nuclear-crisis-logo.png)

-Iâ€™ll attach the gameplay video to give you even better idea how the game is played:
+I’ll attach the gameplay video to give you even better idea how the game is played:

 [Youtube](http://www.youtube.com/watch?v=JdRjlPJ0ay0)

 At the end of the event all contestants judged the produced games and the first three
-      places were announced â€“ check the list for all other games and the result.
+      places were announced – check the list for all other games and the result.
 The first team also got a very nice pacman-themed cake (which was also very tasty, thanks for sharing!).
-Although we didnâ€™t make it into the Top 3, I think it was a great success for us.
+Although we didn’t make it into the Top 3, I think it was a great success for us.
 We tried something completely new and we also met a lot of interesting people (one of them being Antonin, author of the legendary TotalFinder).
-I also hope that weâ€™d be able to finish the game and publish it into Apple App Store (and probably later into Android Market).
+I also hope that we’d be able to finish the game and publish it into Apple App Store (and probably later into Android Market).

 <table cellpadding="0" cellspacing="0" border="0" width="20%" summary="manufactured viewport for HTML img" ><tr >